micheal-earl/r-lyke/README.md

-Currently the only requirement is the ncurses-ruby gem.
+Currently the only requirement is Ruby and the ncurses-ruby gem.

 <pre>
 $ bundle install